2024 NC Logo_full color CMYK Transparent

 Traci Melton, general manager, Oregon State University

-Join Chef Jaime & Chris Anderson as they share Oregon State University's approach to utilizing their Mission, Vision, and Values to design expectation setting, performance evaluation, and coaching within a C&U Dining setting.
+Join Chef Jaime & Traci Melton as they share Oregon State University's approach to utilizing their Mission, Vision, and Values to design expectation setting, performance evaluation, and coaching within a C&U Dining setting.
 They look to share learned lessons in cultivating new and existing team members' success in an environment where often we need to grow and retain talent above recruiting as a strategy for meeting post-COVID workforce needs.
 Attendees will participate in small group work, discuss how the shared approach can impact the evergreen challenges in our day-to-day, and acquire tools to modify or use as is when they return to campus.

-Empowering Women in Culinary
+Empowering Women in Culinary (TM)

 Allison Trinkle, VP of culinary development & supplier diversity, Chartwells Higher Ed